 Iowa State University students, led by #ISUFSHN lecturers Erica Livingston Beirman and Linda Svendsen, are connecting with Italian food at home and abroad during the "For the Love of Italy and Food" study abroad program.
 The experience includes connecting with the Barilla factory here in Ames and its original location in Parma, Italy; exploring the old foodie neighborhood, Testaccio, in Rome; agroturismos and farms in Tuscania; and making gelato in Florence.
 More».

 For more information, contact Erica Beirman and Linda Svendsen in food science and human nutrition at email@example.com and firstname.lastname@example.org.

 Students experience the event and hospitality industry in Prague, Czech Republic: Iowa State University students on "Experience Prague, Czech Republic the Awesome (AESHM) Way" are comparing and contrasting the event and hospitality industry of Prague, Czech Republic, one of the most visited cities in the world, to that in the United States.
 The trip runs May 7 to 22 and is led by Rita McClain, a lecturer in apparel, events, and hospitality management.
 More».

-For more information, contact Mary Weinand, in Human Sciences Extension and Outreach at 319-931-5087 or email@example.com.
+For more information, contact Rita McClain in apparel, events, and hospitality management at email@example.com.